tutorasap6/hugo_web/content/english/pricing.md

 ---
-title: ' Pricing'
+title: 'Pricing'
-heading: Interested in a strategic partner to <br> help you organize business?
+#heading: Interested in a strategic partner to <br> help you organize business?
 layout: pricing
 draft: false
 pricing: